London's hottest bars, the best you need to visit in London right now

 Old Street- 44 Old Street, EC1V 9AQ

 Taking over the Old Street space vacated by The Gibson, The Prince is what happens when the worlds of pub and cocktail bar collide.
-Owners Aaron Hall (Homeboy) and Will Hawes (Milk & Honey alumnus but also 69 Colebrooke Row, Callooh Callay and many others) are as likely to serve you up an excellent martini as they are a pewter tankard of Black Velvet.
+Owners Aaron Wall (Homeboy) and Will Hawes (Milk & Honey alumnus but also 69 Colebrooke Row, Callooh Callay and many others) are as likely to serve you up an excellent martini as they are a pewter tankard of Black Velvet.
 If you are thinking about working your way through that 10-piece martini menu, you might need their cheese and ham toastie as ballast.

 London’s hottest bars, mapped.